nalin1096/CS7180/lastmile/README.md

 python freeze_model.py
 ```

-## Creating images for Giph from Checkpoints
+## Creating images for Gif from Checkpoints

 We created a visualization of a predicted image being trained
 during every 5 epochs to qualitatively show prediction improvements.